issamkhadiri1989/symfony-docs/form/without_class.rst

 This means you can also do this when using the ``createFormBuilder()`` method in your controller::

+// the following configuration triggers an error `An error has occurred resolving the options of the form "Symfony\Component\Form\Extension\Core\Type\FormType": The option "constraints" with value array is expected to be of type "Symfony\Component\Validator\Constraint" or "Symfony\Component\Validator\Constraint[]", but one of the elements is of type "array".`

     $form = $this->createFormBuilder($defaultData, [
             'constraints' => [